-- 7.2.
-Tax Laws, Administration and Practice in Tanzania - 7.2.1.
-Tax Administration in Tanzania Learners will be able to: - (a) Explain the historical background of TRA establishment - (b) Explain the functions of the TRA - (c) Identify the taxes administered by the TRA - (d) Explain and use the tax administration provisions relating to tax consultants in the Tax Administration Act 2015. - (e) Describe and apply Taxpayer's Charter - (f) Explain and use the procedures for registration of taxpayers. - (g) Explain and apply the procedure for obtaining a tax clearance certificate (TCC). - (h) Explain and apply tax compliance theory
+7.2.
+Tax Laws, Administration and Practice in Tanzania

+7.2.1.
+Tax Administration in Tanzania

+- (a) Explain the historical background of TRA establishment - (b) Explain the functions of the TRA - (c) Identify the taxes administered by the TRA - (d) Explain and use the tax administration provisions relating to tax consultants in the Tax Administration Act 2015. - (e) Describe and apply Taxpayer's Charter - (f) Explain and use the procedures for registration of taxpayers. - (g) Explain and apply the procedure for obtaining a tax clearance certificate (TCC). - (h) Explain and apply tax compliance theory